Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 Yet another day where models were useless with temps and precip arrival speed.
 I watched this event unfold closely throughout the day, fully expecting the problems that developed.
 With nearly two full days of subfreezing temps and lows in the single digits/teens, the ground was solidly below freezing.
 It was going to take some serious warming to remove any icing threat today.
 That warming of course didn't happen, and a widespread freezing rain event hit most of the state tonight.
 Coverage-wise, I didn't leave Charleston for more than a few minutes, for fear of missing Fort Hill Bridge footage.
 There was plenty of drama outside of town, I just ignored it due to the fact that Charleston was on the verge of road ice problems.

-Compared to snowfall, I don't have as much experience with observing the behavior of freezing rain - so tonight was very educational.
+Compared to snowfall, I don't have as much experience with chasing the behavior of freezing rain - so tonight was very educational.
 When surface temps are uniformly below 32°F, it's a no-brainer - everything will get a glaze.
 But today in Kanawha County, we had pockets of wildly varying temps that made for some interesting scenarios:

 I shot some 'demonstration' footage at Crestwood, as that bridge was a textbook case tonight.
 Nothing on the adjacent road, but take one step onto the bridge and you couldn't walk.
 The ice had no visual identifying features whatsoever compared to the adjacent wet roads.